Welcome to Harmony Farms! My name is Novi, and since I am the "Head of the Herd", I get to introduce you to all my friends.

 Meet True Valentino!

 I know, it sounds like a sissy name, but this guy is no sissy!
 True (as his friends call him), is my old stable mate from my days at the barn in Melbourne with my former owner.
 I remembered him the minute his hoof hit the ground at our barn!
-He is a big, big boy, 16.1 hands, with a dark chocolate coat (similar to mine!).
-Although he is only 12 years old, he is pretty smart and well trained.
+He is a big, big boy, 16.2 hands, with a dark chocolate coat (similar to mine!).
+He is pretty smart and well trained too.
 He is a Thoroughbred.
 You know, like the ones that run in the Triple Crown races.
 He reminds us of that all the time.
 Hey True, if you never raced, you are not race horse!
 Just a subtle reminder.
 That is one of my jobs as head of the herd, keeping all these egos in check!
 It is a tough job indeed.
-Anyway, so far none of the mares have gone ga ga over him, except Sweet Pea, but she goes ga ga over every guy that comes in here!
+Anyway, so far none of the mares have gone ga ga over him!
 He just seems to like everyone and that is fine with me.
-He will fit in well with our riding program because we have some tall riders who need a bigger horse and Mr. Valentino will do quite nicely.
 Glad to have my buddy back!

 Registered Name: True Valentino

 Boy, whoever named her got it right!
 She really is trouble.
-Now I know she is very pretty, flashy, and a youngster, but she has really stirred up the pasture.
-She kind of likes me better than the others, most of the time.
+Now I know she is very pretty, flashy, and knows all the right moves, but she really stirs up the pasture.
+She is kind of my girlfriend, but don't tell the others.
+She misses me when I am out of the pasture, so I guess she loves me!
 But when she is not feeling friendly, WATCH OUT!
 She even pushes me around!
 And I am the HEAD OF THE HERD!
 She keeps reminding me that there is also an ALPHA MARE and that she is it.
 Little pushy if you ask me!
 Anyway, she loves her job here at Harmony Farms and all the riders love her.
-Duke thinks she is something else and acts pretty stupid around her most of the time!
-Kids, can you ever figure them out

 Born: July 4, 1995